intersystems-community/sam/README.md

 ## CLONE or DOWNLOAD the TARBALL
-Either clone this repository or download the tarball + uncompress & untar it, as shown below
+Either git-clone this repository or download the tarball + uncompress & untar it, as shown below
    ```$ tar zpxvf sam-<version>.tar.gz```